sgtz/FSharp.Control.JSoftware/README.md

 FSharp.Control.JSoftware
 ========================

-FSharp.Control.JSoftware is an out-of-process connector to JSoftware.com's columnar database known as JD, or simply, J Database (see jsoftware.com).
+FSharp.Control.JSoftware is an out-of-process connector to JSoftware.com's columnar JD database (see jsoftware.com).

-Send sql-esque requests in text format.
-Receive responses in JSON.
+Send SQL-esque requests in text format and receive responses in JSON.

-The connector can also be used to expose J functions over http.
-While this is not RESTful, it can be very convenient.
+This connector can also be used to expose J functions over http.
+While this is not RESTful as such, it can be convenient.

 How to use
 ----------

-new up a c class instance and then send off some requests with c.jd("some command"), then consume the return values.
+new up a c class instance, send off some requests with c.jd("some command"), and then consume the return values.

 *example 1*

       var c = c("host",65031,"sandp","u","p")  // ie. (host,port,db,usr,pwd)
       var r = c.jd("reads from j")

 *example 2*

       var c = c("host",65031,"sandp","u","p",SvrFmt.Text,SvrFmt.JSON)
       var r = c.jd("reads from j")

 *example 3*

       var c = c("host",65031,"sandp","u","p")
       var r = c.jd("reads from j",SvrFmt.Text,SvrFmt.JSON)   // a per command serialisation strategy.

 ###Defaults